Obturator Foramen Definition

 - the anterior obturator tubercle between the obturator crest and the superior ramus of the pubis

-The obturator foramina reflect the general gender differences between male and female pelvis and are oval in men and wide and triangular in women.
+The obturator foramina reflect the general gender differences between male and female pelvis and are oval in men and broad and triangular in women.

-Unilateral pelvic hypoplasia caused by differences in the size of the obturator foramen is rare, but has been reported in individuals whose pelvis has a double obturator foramen (one above and one below the hip bone).
+Unilateral pelvic hypoplasia caused by differences in the size of the obturator foramen is rare.
+Still, it has been reported in individuals whose pelvis has a double obturator foramen (one above and one below the hip bone).